The World Trade Organization (WTO) is the only global international body dealing with the rules of trade between nations.

-The WTO Ministerial Conference is the superior decision-making body of the WTO.
-The Tenth Ministerial Conference (MC10) will be in Nairobi, Kenya from 15-18 December 2015.
-This conference will mark the 20th anniversary of the WTO and be the first Ministerial Conference held in Africa.
-Australia is working to ensure the conference produces credible results and affirms the value of the WTO at the centre of an effective and well-functioning multilateral trading system.
+The WTO Ministerial Conference is the peak decision-making body of the WTO.
+The Tenth Ministerial Conference (MC10) was held in Nairobi, Kenya from 15-18 December 2015.
+This conference marked the 20th anniversary of the WTO and was the first Ministerial Conference held in Africa.

 Australia and the WTO